-- obtaining cash through a successful research and development rebate claim; - extension of the repayment date of the convertible note; and - raising further equity.
+- obtaining cash through a successful research and development rebate claim; - raising further equity; and - continual on-going support of the Directors.

 Should the consolidated entity not achieve appropriate level of funding from some or all of the factors set out above, there is a material uncertainty which may cast significant doubt about whether the consolidated entity will continue as a going concern and therefore whether they will realise their assets and extinguish their liabilities in the normal course of business and at the amounts stated in the financial report.